 The ALEKO 690E is a great product if you're looking for a real heavy-duty industrial sander.
 This sander is best fit for professionals who might have to sand drywall on a regular or semi-regular basis.

-This model is a sturdy 14.2-pound sander that costs around $99.
+This model is a sturdy 14.2-pound sander.
 The sander has vacuum attachments that can fit into any standard Shop-Vac.
 The dimensions are 6 x 35 x 11 inches and has an adjustable speed range of 1,000 to 2,000 RPM.

 A few of the reviewers are handymen or contractors and have great things to say about this one.
 However, one buyer noted that even though the sander worked great on their walls, it did not perform well on the ceiling.
 In particular, the weight of the tool made it difficult to balance.